ibm-cloud-docs/cloud-infrastructure/faq-microsoft.md

 {: #faq-microsoft-ibm-cloud-charges-byol}
 {: faq}

-If you use the BYOL option, you are charged by IBM for only the {{site.data.keyword.cloud}} infrastructure.
+If you use the BYOL option, you are charged by IBM for only the {{site.data.keyword.cloud_notm}} infrastructure.

-## Does a software assurance agreement exist between {{site.data.keyword.cloud}} and Microsoft?
+## Does a software assurance agreement exist between {{site.data.keyword.cloud_notm}} and Microsoft?
 {: #faq-microsoft-ibm-cloud-software-assurance}
 {: faq}